v2b1n/adi_to_qrz/README.md

 This script fixes it - being triggered every couple of minutes by cron, it grabs the "wsjtx_log.adi" and the uploads the QSO-records.

 ## qrz.com account requirements
-Please keep in mind, that to be able to upload logs automatically you  need a valid qrz.com account and have a valid subcription.
+Please keep in mind, that to be able to upload logs automatically you need a valid qrz.com account **and have a valid subcription**.
 It is needed needed to get the Logbook API key which is used for uploads via the API.
 The subscription is also needed for the xml-lookups.
 The "XML Logbook Data Subscription" is sufficient.

 ## System requirements & installation instructions

+### API-key
+To authenticate agains qrz.com a api-key for the logbook where you want to import your QSOs is needed.
+Right the first search result in https://www.google.de/search?q=qrz+logbook+api+key will lead you to QRZ.com forum where you will find the answer how to find the api-key.

 ### For Linux users